Skip to content

 Agentic coding tools shift work from writing to reviewing.
 When an agent generates a PR, reviewers must examine code they will ultimately delete — dead code, over-engineered helpers, spec-mismatched implementations. arXiv:2602.17091 shows AI-generated PRs contain a notable portion of functions deleted during review, with deletion reasons producing distinct structural characteristics predictable at AUC 87.1%.
 Reviewers are spending time on code a pre-filter could have flagged first.

-Dead code: Functions generated but never called from the PR's entry points.
-Maps to the paper's call-count signal — functions with fewer inbound references (arXiv:2602.17091).
+Dead code: functions generated but never called from the PR's entry points.
+This maps to the paper's call-count signal — functions with fewer inbound references (arXiv:2602.17091).

-Over-engineering: Functions that introduce abstraction the spec did not require — utility helpers, base classes, factory patterns for single-instantiation objects.
-Maps to the paper's three strongest predictors (longer method names, higher line counts, greater Halstead volume) (arXiv:2602.17091), which together signal more generated code than the task required.
+Over-engineering: functions that introduce abstraction the spec did not require — utility helpers, base classes, factory patterns for single-instantiation objects.
+This maps to the paper's three strongest predictors (longer method names, higher line counts, greater Halstead volume) (arXiv:2602.17091), which together signal more generated code than the task required.

-Spec mismatch: Functions that implement different behaviour than the spec required — wrong signature, wrong return type, wrong preconditions.
-Not directly identified in the paper; included because type-contract divergence is a separate failure mode that structural metrics alone will not catch.
+Spec mismatch: functions that implement different behavior than the spec required — wrong signature, wrong return type, wrong preconditions.
+The paper does not identify this directly.
+We include it because type-contract divergence is a separate failure mode that structural metrics alone will not catch.

 Each bucket calls for a different remediation signal sent back to the agent.

 Structural metrics expose scope overreach before a reviewer reads a single line. arXiv:2602.17091 found the strongest predictors of deletion are method name length (word count), total lines of code, and Halstead volume — all proxies for "more was generated than the task required."
-A function with a long descriptive name and high Halstead volume encodes more conceptual surface area than a focused one; that excess surface area is what reviewers remove.
-The model reaches AUC 87.1% using only these static, syntax-level features — no semantic understanding of the spec is needed to flag probable deletions.
+A function with a long descriptive name and high Halstead volume encodes more conceptual surface area than a focused one.
+That excess surface area is what reviewers remove.
+The model reaches AUC 87.1% using only these static, syntax-level features — it needs no semantic understanding of the spec to flag probable deletions.

 Before routing a generated PR to human review, run structural analysis to identify high-deletion-probability functions: